Need help with your Discussion

 Justice Thomas concurred with the judgment by stating that the Eighth Amendment contained no proportionality principle (Legal Information Institute, 2018).

-Justice Stevens explained that the proportionality principle for sentences that are non-capital was in line with the Eighth Amendment.
+Justice Stevens explained that the proportionality principle for non-capital sentences was in line with the Eighth Amendment.
 Because, in the end, a judge is mandated to determine the bail, fines, and death sentence proportionality.
 There must be no reason for the greater or lesser punishment forms to be subject to proportionality requirement but not a prison sentence length.

 Opening statement

-While he was still on parole, Gary Ewing was accused of stealing three golf clubs worth three hundred and ninety-nine dollars each.
-Before this incident, Gary had committed a series of other crimes (Find law, 2018).
+While on parole, Gary Ewing was accused of stealing three golf clubs worth three hundred and ninety-nine dollars each.
+Before this incident, Gary had committed a series of other crimes (Find Law, 2018).
 In the year 1984, he was found guilty of theft.
 In the year 1988, he again pleaded guilty to felony grand theft auto; but this time around, the sentencing court decided to reduce that crime to a misdemeanor after Gary had his probation and was allowed to withdraw his plea of being guilty, and the case was dismissed.
-In the year 1990, the defendant again pleaded guilty to petty theft and was convicted.
-In the year 1992, Gary was again accused of battery and was found guilty.
+In 1990, the defendant again pleaded guilty to petty theft and was convicted.
+In 1992, Gary was again accused of battery and found guilty.
 A month on, he was again convicted of robbery, and in January 1993, Ewing was convicted of burglary; later that year, he was found in possession of drug paraphernalia, and in July of that same year, the defendant pleaded guilty to the appropriation of lost property.

-In September 1993, he was found guilty of trespassing and in possession of a firearm unlawfully (Beale, 2004).
-Two months on, he committed one robbery and three burglaries at a Long Beach in California, and in December, the police arrested Gary for trespassing as well as lying to the officers.
+In September 1993, he was found guilty of unlawful trespassing and possessing a firearm (Beale, 2004).
+Two months on, he committed one robbery and three burglaries at a Long Beach in California.
+In December, the police arrested Gary for trespassing and lying to the officers.
 A glass of cocaine pipe and a knife used in the robbery were later discovered in the trunk of the police patrol car that was used in transporting Gary Ewing to the police station.
-After being convicted of three residential burglaries and first-degree robbery, the judge sentenced him to nine years and eight months in prison; while he was on parole, he was found stealing those golf clubs.
+After being convicted of three residential burglaries and first-degree robbery, the judge sentenced him to nine years and eight months in prison; while on parole, he was found stealing those golf clubs.

 Witness